 Youth Week WA aims to:

 Youth Week WA 2025 took place from 10 to 17 April 2025.
-The theme for 2025 was, ‘Our Threads, This Place, Your Moment’ and centred on young peoples’ connection with community, each other and themselves.
+The theme for 2025 was ‘Our Threads, This Place, Your Moment’ and centred on young peoples’ connection with community, each other and themselves.
 You can view the full schedule of events, and other highlights from Youth Week WA 2025, by visiting the Youth Week WA website.

-Youth Week WA Ambassador applications for 2026 have now closed
+Youth Week WA 2026 Ambassadors

-Four Ambassadors will be selected to be the ‘voices of young people’ during Youth Week WA 2026 and take part in the planning and development of activities and events that celebrate young people.
+Maeson Harvey, Regina Ndossi, Joshua Patrick, and Alessia Maio have been selected to be the ‘voices of young people’ during Youth Week WA 2026 and take part in the planning and development of activities and events that celebrate young people.

 To find out more, visit the Youth Week WA Ambassadors page.

-Youth Week WA 2026 theme and design competition is now closed
+Youth Week WA 2026 Theme

-Youth Week WA Grants Program for 2026 has now closed
+Youth Week WA Grants Program

-The Youth Week WA Annual Grants Program for 2026 has now closed!
+The Youth Week WA Annual Grants Program for 2026 has now closed.

 Grants of up to $1,500, $3,000 and $10,000 are made available to local governments, organisations and community groups to deliver events to young people in their local community.